-Manners, Customs and the Japanese way
+Manners, customs and the Japanese way

 Manners and customs are an important part of many facets of Japanese life.
-Japanese people will grow up picking up the subtleties of this unique culture as they go through life, respecting the invisible and varied societal rules.
-There are many aspects of this seemingly complicated culture that as a foreign visitor, you will not be expected to know, but there are some things that will be easier to grasp than others.
+Japanese people grow up picking up the subtleties of this unique culture as they go through life, respecting the invisible and varied societal rules.
+There are many aspects of this seemingly complicated culture that as a foreign visitor you will not be expected to know, but there are some things that will be easier to grasp than others.

 One of the most obvious social conventions is the bow.
 Everyone bows when they say hello, goodbye, thank you or sorry.
 Bowing is a term of respect, remorse, gratitude and greeting.

 As the customer, you will not be expected to bow back as you could be facing a long bow-off as the staff will feel it necessary to bow back to you.
 You may prefer to adopt the casual head-nod version of the bow as a sign of acknowledgement when thanked for your purchase at the end of your shopping experience.
 Many Japanese people use the head-nod in more casual everyday situations.

-There are several forms of bowing such as the 45 degree ‘Saikeirei’ bow used for moments for sincere apology or to show the highest of respect, or the 30 degree ‘Keirei’ bow which is also used to show respect to superiors.
+There are several forms of bowing, such as the 45-degree saikeirei bow used for moments for sincere apology or to show the highest of respect, or the 30-degree keirei bow, which is also used to show respect to superiors.
 As a visitor to Japan you will probably have no use for either of these.

 Taking off footwear

-Traditionally, the Japanese took off shoes entering homes as people would sleep, sit and eat on the tatami matted floors and footwear worn outside would spread dirt across their living area.
+Traditionally, the Japanese took off their shoes when entering homes as people would sleep, sit and eat on the tatami-mat floors and footwear worn outside would spread dirt across their living area.
 Today people still take off their footwear, partly to keep the inside of the building clean, but also as a sign of respect.

-As you enter the building you will usually find yourself in the ‘genkan’ (entrance hall) which will usually be on a slightly different level to the rest of the floor.
-You may see a sign asking you to take of shoes, you may see lots of shoes sitting neatly or you may see an area or lockers to place your footwear, all signs that you should take off your shoes.
+As you enter the building you will usually find yourself in the genkan (entrance hall), which will most often be on a slightly different level to the rest of the floor.
+You may see a sign asking you to take of shoes, you may see lots of shoes sitting neatly or you may see an area or lockers to place your footwear.
+All of these are signs that you should take off your shoes.

-Most Japanese will glide effortlessly in and out of their footwear from ‘genkan’ to tatami floor in one swift move.
+Most Japanese will glide effortlessly in and out of their footwear from genkan to tatami floor in one swift move.
 As soon as you step out of your shoes, step up straight onto the main floor and to be polite, you might like to turn around and reposition your shoes neatly or put them in the appropriate place.
 Although you may not have mastered taking off your shoes as well as the Japanese, it is a simple concept that is considered vey important in Japan.